 Drivers may face charges for any traffic violations that led to the stop and additional penalties for driving on an expired license.

-What Are the Penalties for Driving with an Expired License?
+What Are the Penalties for Driving With an Expired License?

 California uses several penalties to handle charges of driving a motor vehicle without a valid license.
 If it is your first offense, you might face fines and nothing else.
 If the police arrest you a second or subsequent time, you could face time in jail and higher fines.